 Make a common front with your trust-worthy neighbors

-I know that trust is hard to get these days, but in rural areas people are used to be close to their neighbors and help each other out.
+I know that trust is hard to get these days, but in rural areas, people are used to be close to their neighbors and help each other out.
 Having a strong bond with the people from your community is vital to every type of emergency preparedness.
 In case a level one or two hits your area, the neighbors you trust will be the ones to check on you and help you fend off unfriendly people.
 They could pool resources with you and they can advise you about spotted dangers.
 They can help you protect your supplies and they can even take you in if the situation becomes critical.

 Get information on local conditions when traveling

-We are used to travel wherever we want without thinking much about it.
+We are used to moving wherever we want without thinking much about it.
 It’s always wise to keep an eye on your destination to know in advance what awaits you.
 You are probably used to check a destination when you go abroad, why not do the same for local destinations?
 The world is moving at an incredible speed and you don’t want to be caught off guard in an unfamiliar zone.
 Check the local news or specific websites that can warn you about anything from political protests to social outbreaks in places you plan to go.

 Situational awareness can save your life

 Always be aware of your surroundings, no matter how busy you are.
-Sometimes, the only advance notice you get is the one your own sense gives you.
-Be alert and don’t be curious about what is happening, you don’t need to film it with your phone and you don’t want to be in the first line, you are not a journalist.
+Sometimes, the only notice you get is the one your own sense gives you.
+Be alert and don’t be curious about what is happening.
+You don’t need to film it with your phone and you don’t want to be in the first line, you are not a journalist.
 Be aware of who’s nearby and what’s going around you and if you spot trouble developing, turn around and avoid it at any cost.
 Curiosity will put you in danger and you’re better off minding about your own business.

 If you are caught in a hot zone, be prepared to act.

 Don’t lose your head and think about your actions because panicking will get you hurt.
 If street chaos surrounds you, do your best to get away from the crowd.
 Keep your cool and don’t fight with crowd members.
 Get inside if possible to be less exposed.
-The police officers won’t listen to you, and for them you’re not an innocent bystander, you are part of the crowd.
-Do your best to not get caught in the middle when both sides are bashing heads.
+The police officers won’t listen to you, and for them, you’re not an innocent bystander, you are part of the crowd.
+Do your best not to get caught in the middle when both sides are bashing heads.
 This article will tell you more about how you can survive a riot so make sure you read it.

 Be careful of roadblocks.

-When a level three or four civil unrest hits your area there will be many police checkpoints and roadblocks.
+When a level three or four civil unrest hits your area, there will be many police checkpoints and roadblocks.
 There will be warrantless searches, harsh questioning and mass arrests.
-If it’s possible avoid these roadblocks, especially if you are a nervous person (agitated people will be detained).
+If it’s possible to avoid these barriers, especially if you are a nervous person (agitated people will be detained).
 You have to pay attention to what happens to the persons in front of you and if the brown stuff hits the fan, get out of there.
 If things are “normal” for those circumstances, stay calm and obey the given commands.

 Civil unrest is something we have to be wary of these days.
 It’s something that can happen at any moment in these uncertain times and it’s better to know how we can deal with it.
 The combination of public frustration and governmental apprehension is an explosive one and somebody will light the match.
-It is just a matter of time..
+It is just a matter of time.

 Stay Safe and God Bless!